mozilla-releng/balrog/docs/source/index.rst

 Welcome to Balrog's documentation!
 ==================================
-**Balrog** is Mozilla’s update server.
-It is responsible for deciding which updates to deliver for a given update request.
+**Balrog** is the software that runs the server side component of the update system used by Firefox and other Mozilla products.
+It is the successor to AUS (Application Update Service), which did not scale to our current needs nor allow us to adapt to more recent business requirements.
+Balrog helps us ship updates faster and with much more flexability than we've had in the past.

 Contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   auslib.blobs
-   installation
    contribute
    codeoverview
    domians
    database
-   admin_app
+   rules_detailed
+   admin_api
    infrastructure
-   deploying_changes
    withoutdocker
+   blobs
+   gmp_example
+   balrog_agent

 Indices and tables
 ==================